 Typically a location-based app costs $45 075,00 and requires 1017 hours of work.

 In this article, we discuss how to create a location based app and what to consider.
-Roughly every single user now has a solution that tracks their location.
+Pretty much every single device user now has a solution that tracks their location.
 For example, Uber, DoorDash, Instagram, TikTok, Amazon, and many more.
-Geo features help to provide customers more specific and personalized services just based on where they are.
+Geo features help to provide customers with more specific and personalized services just based on where they are.

-While for some mobile applications location tracking is a nice-to-have feature, for others it is required to have.
+While for some mobile applications location tracking is a nice-to-have feature, for others it is essential.
 We came up with 6 types of startups that will definitely benefit from introducing geo.
 Guaranteed!
 They are:

 - Food delivery apps;